What are my Glass Door Options?

 Your pet is one step closer to freedom!
 Now, they just need the training to use their new door…Here are the do’s and do not’s for dog and cat door training!
 Continue reading

 No matter where you’re installing a dog or cat door, a step-over should be one of your most prioritized considerations.
 The height of your pet door can affect whether your pet has trouble going through their door or not.
+This mean having the dog door too high or too low.
 Keeping in mind how your pet will be stepping over their pet door from the start will save you time and money.
 Continue reading

 Besides the screwdriver, self-framing pet doors can be one of the most useful tools when it comes to installation.
 These types of frames can give your DIY project a clean, finished look.
 For hollow core doors or thin material, before installing a pet door, these materials need to be framed out.
 Without a certain saw, this can be difficult.
 If you have an existing hole in your door or wall that needs a door replacement, a self-framing option can make the selection process easier.
 Continue reading